pachyderm/pachyderm/examples/spouts/spout101/README.md

 A spout is a type of pipeline that ingests streaming data (message queue, database transactions logs, event notifications... ).
-See spout pipelines as a bridge between an external stream of data and Pachyderm's repo.
+Spout pipelines act as a bridge between an external stream of data and Pachyderm's repo.
 In Martin Fowler's enterprise integration patterns' terms, a Pachyderm spout is a